zimbatm/connect/tetherctl/README.md

 # tetherctl
 A way to manage wireguard devices as well as create your own without the need for a kernel module.

+***Note***: the tetherctl module looks for `bringyour.com/userspace-wireguard` at `../../userspace-wireguard` so make sure to clone `https://github.com/bringyour/userspace-wireguard` in the same folder as the `connect` module.

 ## Using the package locally
 When run the package allows for a cli interface where user can enter multiple command after each other.
 To start run: